Less is exponentially more – Rob Pike

 - You have a hard time giving yourself limits.
-You might say you’ll only use “so much” but then can’t stop and end up using twice that amount.
-Or you use it more often than you meant to.
+You might say you’ll only use it “so much” but then can’t stop and end up using twice that amount.
+Or you use it more often than you mean to.

-- You’ve begun having trouble doing normal daily things without your phone.
+- You have begun having trouble doing normal daily things without your phone.